How to Select the Best SaaS Management Platform in 2024?

 But are SMPs future-proof, or will it just be another hyped trend?

-Gartner reports, "By 2026, 50% of organizations using multiple SaaS applications will centralize management and usage metrics of these apps using an SMP tool, an increase from less than 20% in 2021.”
+• Gartner predicts that by 2026, 50% of the organizations using multiple SaaS apps will use an SMP tool to manage and track them, up from less than 20% in 2021.

 When should an organization consider using a SaaS management system?

-A company uses hundreds of SaaS applications on average, and managing them manually is time-consuming and not scalable in the long run.
+Managing hundreds of SaaS applications manually is time-consuming and not scalable in the long run for a company.

-• IT teams don’t have 100% visibility on SaaS stack.
+• IT teams don’t have 100% visibility on the SaaS stack,

-• Teams are spending too much time in negotiation with the vendors.
+• Teams are spending too much time negotiating with the vendors,

-• Unverified spending and shadow IT has skyrocketed.
+• Unverified spending and shadow IT have skyrocketed.

 These are the possible indicators to look for, but it is recommended that you choose an SMP before you start experiencing these red flags.

-There are several tools available today to manage SaaS apps.
-Some of them focus on security, some on application visibility, procurement, vendor management, workflow, etc. Here’s a simple checklist to help you select the right tool:
+Several tools are available today to manage SaaS apps.
+Some focus on security, application visibility, procurement, vendor management, workflow, etc. Here’s a simple checklist to help you select the right tool:

 Application discovery should be the table stakes for an ideal SaaS application management tool.
-It must be able to automatically discover all the applications and vendors used in your company.
-Not only should it discover, but it should also categorize the apps and vendors automatically in their appropriate software categories.
+It must automatically discover all the applications and vendors used in your company.

 Dashboard of CloudEagle which is the best SaaS management platform